 University of Michigan Medical School

 Ann Arbor, Michigan

-Dr. Lori Pierce received her medical degree from Duke University in 1985 and completed residency in Radiation Oncology at the University of Pennsylvania in 1989.
-Pierce was a senior investigator in the Radiation Oncology Branch at the National Cancer Institute (NCI) and joined the Department of Radiation Oncology at University of Michigan in 1992.
-She is currently Professor of Radiation Oncology and Vice Provost for Academic and Faculty Affairs.
-In 2010 she was chosen as an inaugural member of the Scientific Advisory Board of the Susan G. Komen for the Cure Foundation and was elected to the American Society of Clinical Oncology (ASCO) Board of Directors.
+Dr. Pierce completed residency in Radiation Oncology at Pennsylvania and was a senior investigator at the National Cancer Institute (NCI).
+She joined the Department of Radiation Oncology at Michigan in 1992, where she is currently Professor of Radiation Oncology and Vice Provost for Academic and Faculty Affairs.

-She has published more than 100 papers and book chapters on aspects of radiotherapy in the treatment of breast cancer, and her work has been funded by the NCI, Department of Defense Funds for Breast Cancer Research, and private industry.
+She has published more than 100 papers and book chapters on aspects of radiotherapy (RT) in the treatment of breast cancer, and her work has been funded by the NCI, Department of Defense Funds for Breast Cancer Research, the Breast Cancer Research Foundation, Komen for the Cure, BCBS of Michigan and private industry.

-Dr. Pierce’s research focuses on the use of radiotherapy in the multi-modality treatment of breast cancer, with an emphasis on contemporary radiotherapy treatment planning techniques, the use of radiation in women with breast cancer and a breast cancer susceptibility gene, and potential radio-sensitization with PARP inhibitor drugs.
+Her research focuses on the use of RT in the treatment of breast cancer, with emphasis upon contemporary RT treatment planning techniques, the use of RT in the presence of a breast cancer susceptibility gene, and use of radiosensitizing agents.